-- 1. This article only applies to the first enrolment in the first year of an AD programme or the propaedeutic phase of a bachelor's degree programme.
-You can only be enrolled as a student in these programmes if you have met the requirements as stated in this article. - 2.
-This article does not apply to study programmes that have a decentralised selection procedure, with the exception of Paragraph 12 which does apply.
-(Also refer to Article 20 of the Enrollment Regulation HU). - 3.
+- 2. This article does not apply to study programmes that have a decentralised selection procedure, with the exception of Paragraph 12 which does apply.
+(Also refer to Article 20 of the Enrollment Regulation HU).
+This article also does not apply if you want to enrol at the university of applied sciences and you have a non-EEA nationality and you need a "Residence permit for study" to study in the Netherlands, see article 7 paragraph 9 of these regulations. - 3.
 The Programme Selection Check of the university consists of a digital intake, a programme selection activity (matching) in the form of a matching day or programme selection consultation (on-site or online) and a programme selection recommendation.